Take back control of your thoughts

 What it looks like to take the wheel.

 Rudder is a daily practice in three motions.
-It asks when you come to it, prompts you when you don't, and notices the patterns you're too close to see.
+It asks when you come to it, follows up on what you told it when you don't, and notices the patterns you're too close to see.
 The point is never a cleaner explanation of yourself.
 It's a belief you can practice.

 What's been on your mind lately?